bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 The semantic HTML comparer can be customized to make a test case even more stable and easier to maintain.
 For example, it is possible to ignore an element or attribute during comparison, or provide a regular expression to the comparer when comparing a specific element or attribute to make the comparer work with generated data.

-Learn more about the customizations options on the <xref:semantic-html-comparison> page.
+Learn more about the customization options on the <xref:semantic-html-comparison> page.

 ## Inspecting DOM Nodes

 The rendered markup from a component is available as a DOM node through the <xref:Bunit.IRenderedFragment.Nodes> property on <xref:Bunit.IRenderedFragment>, as well as the `Find(string cssSelector)` and `FindAll(string cssSelector)` extension methods on <xref:Bunit.IRenderedFragment>.

-The <xref:Bunit.IRenderedFragment.Nodes> property and the `FindAll()` method returns an [AngleSharp](https://anglesharp.github.io/) `INodeList` type, and the `Find()` method returns an [AngleSharp](https://anglesharp.github.io/) `IElement` type.
+The <xref:Bunit.IRenderedFragment.Nodes> property and the `FindAll()` method return an [AngleSharp](https://anglesharp.github.io/) `INodeList` type, and the `Find()` method returns an [AngleSharp](https://anglesharp.github.io/) `IElement` type.

-The DOM API in AngleSharp follows the W3C DOM API specifications and gives you the same results as state-of-the-art browser’s implementation of the DOM API in JavaScript.
-Besides the official DOM API, AngleSharp and bUnit adds some useful extension methods on top.
+The DOM API in AngleSharp follows the W3C DOM API specifications and gives you the same results as a state-of-the-art browser’s implementation of the DOM API in JavaScript.
+Besides the official DOM API, AngleSharp and bUnit add some useful extension methods on top.
 This makes working with DOM nodes convenient.

 ### Finding Nodes with the Find() and FindAll() methods